fanyin114/END-Risk-Assessment/README.md

 Early Neurological Deterioration Risk Assessment System for Acute Ischemic Stroke

 ## Overview
-This system is designed to assess the risk of early neurological deterioration (END) in patients with acute ischemic stroke.
-It utilizes machine learning algorithms to provide real-time risk evaluation based on key clinical indicators.
+The system is designed to assess the risk of early neurological deterioration (END) in patients with acute ischemic stroke following intravenous thrombolysis.
+It utilizes machine learning algorithms to provide real-time risk assessments based on key clinical indicators.

 ## Features
 - Real-time risk assessment